 16. Hide and Seek (2005)

 David is a psychologist who lives along with his 9-year-old daughter Emily in upstate New York following the apparent suicide of his wife.
-As the father-daughter duo try to cope up with life, David is disturbed about Emily’s imaginary friend Charlie whom she claims to play with.
-After the mysterious death of their cat and David’s girlfriend in the same bathtub, David’s suspicion soars and he gets even the more aggressive to know the whereabouts of Charlie.
-Later, it is revealed that David has a multiple personality disorder and that Charlie is his own subconscious, yet a violent self.
+As the father-daughter duo tries to cope with life, David is disturbed about Emily’s imaginary friend Charlie whom she claims to play with.
+After the mysterious death of their cat and David’s girlfriend in the same bathtub, David’s suspicion soars, and he gets even more aggressive to know the whereabouts of Charlie.
+Later, it is revealed that David has a multiple personality disorder and that Charlie is his own subconscious yet violent self.
 Although the film boasts of a superb star cast, the storyline and the overall premise were termed illogical and silly by many critics.